Mercosul Residency in Brazil โ Brazil Mercosur Visa (VITEM XIII) & Residence Authorization

 Yes, many applicants do.
 Timing and proof requirements matter, so planning early is smart.

-14. Is this the best path if I am not a Mercosur citizen?
+14. Is this the right path if I am not a Mercosur citizen?

 If you are not eligible, we can discuss alternatives such as family reunion, digital nomad, work, investment, or other Brazilian residence authorizations.